Do not be greedy, Think Twice: Sampling and Selection for Document-level Information Extraction: Conclusions

 \section{Conclusions}

 We introduce \textsc{ThinkTwice}, a sampling and selection framework for document-level Information Extraction.
 The proposed method leverages the inherent output variability of decoder-only LLMs to recover higher-quality solutions than those obtained via greedy decoding.
-We further propose two complementary sample selection strategies: F1-Voting, which is fully unsupervised, and a supervised reward-based selector.
-Through an extensive experimental evaluation, we show that test-time scaling techniques can be effectively adapted to document-level Information Extraction, achieving state-of-the-art results in both zero-shot, supervised and cross-lingual settings.
+We further propose two complementary sample selection strategies: F1 Voting, which is fully unsupervised, and a supervised reward-based selector.
+Through an extensive experimental evaluation, we show that test-time scaling techniques can be effectively adapted to document-level Information Extraction, surpassing greedy decoding and standard TTS baselines and achieving state-of-the-art results in supervised and cross-lingual settings.

-We first demonstrate that reasoning-oriented LLMs consistently outperform standard models in zero-shot scenarios, with particularly strong gains on complex extraction tasks such as those in the BETTER dataset.
-Motivated by this observation, we conduct a comprehensive analysis across multiple datasets and languages, showing that \textsc{ThinkTwice} combined with F1-Voting consistently outperforms greedy decoding and previous state-of-the-art approaches.
+We first demonstrate that reasoning-oriented LLMs consistently outperform non-reasoning models in zero-shot scenario, with particularly strong gains on complex extraction tasks such as those in the BETTER dataset.
+Motivated by this observation, we conduct a comprehensive analysis across multiple datasets and languages, showing that the sampling and selection technique of \textsc{ThinkTwice} consistently outperforms greedy decoding.
+Additionally, the F1 Voting selector also surpasses the standard TTS approach, Majority Voting, in terms of performance and stability.

-In the supervised setting, we evaluate our method on the MUC-4 dataset and compare it against existing state-of-the-art systems.
-Our results show that simply increasing model capacity and relying on greedy decoding is insufficient to achieve meaningful improvements.
-In contrast, integrating more powerful LLMs with \textsc{ThinkTwice} leads to substantial performance gains.
-We further demonstrate that a supervised selector can be trained using automatically generated data, yielding additional improvements.
-Finally, we show that both the English fine-tuned reasoning LLM and the reward-based selector generalize effectively to other languages, in several cases surpassing models trained directly on target-language data.
+In supervised experiments on MUC-4, we further showed that scaling model size alone is insufficient to produce substantial improvements when relying solely on greedy decoding.
+In contrast, combining stronger reasoning LLMs with \textsc{ThinkTwice} produces significant gains, highlighting the importance of effective test-time scaling strategies.
+We additionally demonstrated that the supervised selector can be trained entirely from automatically collected supervision, leading to further improvements beyond the unsupervised setting.
+Finally, our cross-lingual experiments revealed that both the English fine-tuned reasoning model and the reward-based selector transfer effectively across languages, outperforming systems trained directly on target-language supervision.

-Looking forward, we observed that while the rejection-sampling approach was capable of producing many gold-level reasoning traces, there is still a margin for improvement.
-Leveraging modern reinforcement learning approaches, such as GRPO, can potentially lead to complementary improvements to those obtained by our framework.